Skip to content

 customcerts: false

-• Certificate signed by a known authority: The client provies a certificate signed by a known signing authority.
-To enabled this option, the ssl section the override values file should be set as follow:
+The client provides a certificate signed by a known signing authority To enable this option, the ssl section the override values file should be set as follow:

 ssl: